maainul/Java/src/collections/Collections.md

 # Collections in Java

 ```
-The Collection in Java is a framework that <b>provides an architecture
+The Collection in Java is a framework that provides an architecture
-to store and manipulate the group of objects</b>.
+to store and manipulate the group of objects.

 Java Collections can achieve all the operations that you perform on a data such as
-<b>searching, sorting, insertion, manipulation, and deletion.</b>
+searching, sorting, insertion, manipulation, and deletion.

 Java Collection means a single unit of objects.